 Intro offers are a pretty important aspect of promoting your app and hooking the potential user.
 An introductory offer is basically a subscription discount for a limited period of time.
 Apple presents intro offers as additions to main offers and distinguishes 3 separate variants: Free trial, Pay as you go, and Pay up front.
 Free trial allows you to use an app for free for a certain time period, usually up to 7 days.
 Pay up front provides the user with a one-time discounted price for a specific period (e.g., $1.99 for 2 months, and then $5 a month).
 Pay as you go has a similar but different approach, as it offers a discounted price for several billing periods (e.g., $1.99 per month for 3 months, and then $5 a month).
 These 3 intro offers are presented as separate values added to the offer in the app.

 Google has a little bit of a different approach, distinguishing only between Free trial and Introductory pricing in general.
-Free trial works in the same vein as the one on iOS, providing the user with a specific number of days, weeks, or even months at no charge.
+The free trial works in the same vein as the one on iOS, providing the user with a specific number of days, weeks, or even months at no charge.
 While introductory pricing is split into two possible variants: single payment and multiple payments.
-But at a closer inspection, it becomes clear that the single payment is the analogue of Pay up front, and the multiple payments variant follows the logic of Pay as you go.
+But at a closer inspection, it becomes clear that the single payment is the analog of Pay up front, and the multiple payments variant follows the logic of Pay as you go.
 These Android intro offers are called phases and are found within an offer of a base plan.
 Check our overview of Google Play Billing LIbrary 5.0 to get a more clear picture of how Android subscriptions are built.

 There’s a slight difference in the billing periods provided by Apple and Google.
 They both allow you to choose among 6 variants, but the variants aren’t entirely the same:

 |3 months||3 months|